gmherb/envtab/README.md

 $ $(envtab export testld)
 $ envtab show
 testld -------------------------------------------------------------- [ 1 / 1 ]
-   PATH=$PATH:/some/bin
+   PATH=$PATH:/other/bin
 ```

 ## Environment variables other than PATH

 Currently, PATH is the only officially support environment variable.
-You can use other envrionment variables using eval however, do not expect `envtab show` to work properly.
+You can use other environment variables using eval however, do not expect `envtab show` to work properly.

 ### Eval